 Despite removing the restrictions, the ECP had to extend the tribunals' tenures by three to six months at the end of June 2014 as a considerable number of petitions were awaiting decisions.
-The presiding officers of the tribunals in Loralai, Sukkur and Dera Ismail Khan did not to accept the extension, bringing the number of active tribunal to 11 across the country.
+However, the presiding officers of the tribunals in Loralai, Sukkur and Dera Ismail Khan did not to accept the extension.
+The Quetta tribunal has decided/disposed of all of its cases, bringing the number of active tribunals to 10 across the country.

-Section 52(2) of the Representation of the Peoples Act 1976 gives 45 days to candidates to file their petitions with the ECP following the notification of the official gazette of the names of the returned candidates.
-It states that "an election petition shall be presented to the Commission within [forty-five days] of the publication in the official gazette of the name of the returned candidate and shall be accompanied by a receipt showing that the petitioner has deposited at any branch of the National Bank of Pakistan or at a Government Treasury or sub-Treasury in favor of the Commission, under the prescribed head of account, as security for the costs of the petition, a sum of one thousand rupees."
+Section 52(2) of the Representation of the People Act 1976 gives 45 days to candidates to file their petitions with the ECP following the notification of the official gazette of the names of the returned candidates.
+It states that "an election petition shall be presented to the Commission within forty-five days of the publication in the official gazette of the name of the returned candidate and shall be accompanied by a receipt showing that the petitioner has deposited at any branch of the National Bank of Pakistan or at a Government Treasury or sub-Treasury in favor of the Commission, under the prescribed head of account, as security for the costs of the petition, a sum of one thousand rupees."
 It is important to note that a petition was filed by independent candidate Agha Ali Haider against PML-N's Jamil Hassan Khan and others on June 02, 2014.